aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/htmlsaveoptions/_index.md

 ```

-Indicates if exporting the whole workbook to html file.
+Indicates if only exporting the active worksheet to html file.
+If true then only the active worksheet will be exported to html file; If false then the whole workbook will be exported to html file.
+The default value is false.

 **Returns:**
 boolean